diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

-That is, `scatter xs is vs` is a kind of parallel [in-place update](2022-06-13-uniqueness-types.html): we update the array `xs` at the positions stored in `is` with the values in `vs` and return the updated aray.
+That is, `scatter xs is vs` is a kind of parallel [in-place update](2022-06-13-uniqueness-types.html): we update the array `xs` at the positions stored in `is` with the values in `vs` and return the updated array.
 As a convenient special case, out-of-bounds writes are ignored.
 This is just what we need for filtering!
 Based on the arrays computed above, we can produce the final result as follows:

 ```Futhark
 scatter (replicate (last offsets1) 0)